FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/robot_peripherals.rst

 Palletizing system configuration steps
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**Step1**：Select the "Palletizing System Configuration" button in the user peripheral configuration interface.
+**Step1**: Select the "Palletizing System Configuration" button in the user peripheral configuration interface.
 For the first time use, you need to create a recipe first.
 Click "Create Recipe", enter the name of the recipe, click "Create", and click "Start Configuration" after the creation is successful.
 Enter the palletizing configuration page.

 .. figure:: robot_peripherals/056.png
    :align: center